nachocaru/xaprb.com/content/blog/2007-04-05-mysql-table-sync-vs-sqlyog-job-agent.md

 ---
 title: MySQL Table Sync vs. SQLyog Job Agent
-author: Baron Schwartz
-excerpt: "<p>When I wrote my first article on algorithms to compare and synchronize data between MySQL tables, Webyog's Rohit Nadhani left a comment on the article mentioning the SQLyog Job Agent, which has a similar function.
-Although I have been developing MySQL Table Sync essentially in isolation, I have been meaning to give SQLyog Job Agent a try.
-I recently did so, and then followed that up with an email conversation with Rohit.
-This article is about my experience using the SQLyog Job Agent from the command line, some thoughts on the algorithm as best I can deduce it, and benchmark results against MySQL Table Sync.</p>"
-layout: post
 permalink: /2007/04/05/mysql-table-sync-vs-sqlyog-job-agent/
 description:
   - "Benchmarks show MySQL Table Sync is faster than SQLyog Job Agent in comparing and synchronizing data in MySQL tables.
 SQLyog Job Agent's checksum algorithm has theoretical weaknesses."